gdbt/COSC310A_3_3/README.md

 within android studio and turned it into a phone app that I could bring anywhere

 Some of the features I implemented were
-  - The travel topic, an extra topic with some responses *User: "What do you think of Cuba"
+The travel topic, an extra topic with some responses
+          -User: "What do you think of Cuba"
-          *Bot: "I heard it is a great vacationing spot" *User: How would you travel to these places *Bot: I would use a teleporterr and time machine to traverse 4th dimensional barriers to access the current time.
+          -Bot: "I heard it is a great vacationing spot"
+          -User: How would you travel to these places
+          -Bot: I would use a teleporterr and time machine to traverse 4th dimensional barriers to access the current time.
-  - Several extra responses in the event the user goes elsewhere in the code.
+Several extra responses in the event the user goes elsewhere in the code.
-          *User: Why why why why
+          -User: Why why why why
-          *Bot: Dinosaur language barrierr has been met *User: What does the fox say
+          -Bot: Dinosaur language barrierr has been met
+          -User: What does the fox say
-          *Bot: Maybe we should talk about one of my topics
-  - Added a command and clear command, the command command prints a giant list of everything you can say to get every response, though it is not limited to these commands
+          -Bot: Maybe we should talk about one of my topics Added a command and clear command, the command command prints a giant list of everything you can say to get every response, though it is not limited to these commands
-          *The clear command wipes the chat history allowing you to start over.
+          -The clear command wipes the chat history allowing you to start over.
-  - Added a profile picture selector
+Added a profile picture selector
 But the biggest feature was overhauling and completely removing the Irrelavent topic class and the topic questions interface.
 I removed these fully and rewrote the sorting algorithm for how the bot decides what response to give you, this code was considerably less messy, less lines as well and it was coded in android studio so I was able to make it fully work.